mwmlln/hangman/README.md

 9. User will now be asked if they want to start another game or exit.
+When exit is chosen, thank you message displays.

 #### Features Left to Implement